 A faculty committee will review all completed applications.
 It is the responsibility of the applicant to ensure that the application is complete.
 Any incomplete applications will not be reviewed.

 Recipients of a BA degree from UCI will not be considered for admission to the MFA program until a minimum of one year after receipt of an undergraduate degree.

 TOEFL is required for international applicants, with exceptions.
 Test results that are two years old or older are not acceptable.

 If you have any questions regarding the application requirements, please send an e-mail to firstname.lastname@example.org.

 If you have any questions regarding the admission process, please send an email to email@example.com.

 If you have any questions regarding the graduate program itself, please send an email to faculty graduate advisors Amanda Ross-Ho firstname.lastname@example.org or to Antoinette LaFarge email@example.com.

-Normally, applicants are encouraged to arrange a campus visit between October 1 and December 1 to view the facilities, meet with faculty and/or attend a graduate level class.
-However, due to COVID restrictions, campus visits are suspended at this time, until further notice.
+Applicants are encouraged to arrange a campus visit between October 1 and December 1 to view the facilities, meet with students and faculty and/or attend a graduate level class.
+Please contact graduate liaison Alexandria Ryahl to schedule a visit: firstname.lastname@example.org.

 With the current restriction of COVID-19, our campus is closed to the public.
 If you are looking to get a closer view inside the school, take our new virtual tour!
 You may also learn more through our Student Affairs pages on the main menu..